 According to a historian of antiquity, “it was, sometimes, a habit or an excuse used by young lads, in order to look more interesting or to escape rigorous duties.”

 The best- known story tells about an event that happened in 1660, when a regiment of Croatian soldiers came to France.
-A particular kind of collar these soldiers were wearing was noted, and was soon imitated by the French.
+These soldiers wore a particular kind of collar , the french noted and soon imitated it.
 This “giro di collo” was made out of plain cloth for the common soldier and out of silk for the officers.

-At first, this new ornament was called a “croatta” and only afterwards, a “cravatta,” in reference to the Croatian army.
+At first, this new ornament was called “croatta” and only afterwards “cravatta,” in reference to the Croatian army.

 It was the Sun King (Louis XIV), who declared the importance of the tie.
 He even established a new occupation, the “cravattaio” (tie maker), whose duty included tying his Majesty’s tie flawlessly.

 After winning over the France court, the tie made its way over to England, in 1880.
-There, it conquered the hearts of some Oxford students, who started tying it around their straw hats, making it a symbol of their identity.
+There, it conquered the hearts of some Oxford students, who started tying it around their straw hats and made it a symbol of their identity.

 So, through the ages, the tie has reached modern times.
 Its evolution has regarded both the kinds of fabric used and even its knot.
 In fact, there are more than fifty ways to knot a tie.

 Modigliani 1917 - donna con cravatta nera | MingShine - MS bespoke, Master of style- Taipei,Taiwan

 During the course of the last century, the tie was at the center of many works of art, such as in the Italian painter Modigliani’s “Ritratto di Donna con Cravatta Nera.”